go-gorm/gorm.io/pages/gen/sql_annotation.md

 }
 ```

-If you are using above tempalte to generate the query code, you can use it like:
+With the generated code, you can use it like:

 ```go
 query.User.Query(10)
 // SELECT * FROM users WHERE id=10
 ```

-Here is another complicated case, in this case, you will learn the `WHERE` clause only be inserted if there are any children expression matched and it can smartly trim uncessary `and`, `or`, `xor`, `,` inside the `where` clause.
+Here is another complicated case, in this case, you will learn the `WHERE` clause only be inserted if there are any children expressions matched and it can smartly trim uncessary `and`, `or`, `xor`, `,` inside the `where` clause.

 ```go
 type Querier interface {